CBT vs. WLK, HWKN, KRO, KOP, TG, LYB, EMN, ALB, AVNT, and MEOH

 Should you be buying Cabot stock or one of its competitors?
-The main competitors of Cabot include Westlake (WLK), Hawkins (HWKN), Kronos Worldwide (KRO), Koppers (KOP), Tredegar (TG), LyondellBasell Industries (LYB), Element Solutions (ESI), WD-40 (WDFC), Orion (OEC), and ASP Isotopes (ASPI).
+The main competitors of Cabot include Westlake (WLK), Hawkins (HWKN), Kronos Worldwide (KRO), Koppers (KOP), Tredegar (TG), LyondellBasell Industries (LYB), Eastman Chemical (EMN), Albemarle (ALB), Avient (AVNT), and Methanex (MEOH).
+These companies are all part of the "basic materials" sector.

-Westlake (NYSE:WLK) and Cabot (NYSE:CBT) are both basic materials companies, but which is the superior business?
-We will compare the two businesses based on the strength of their community ranking, risk, institutional ownership, earnings, dividends, media sentiment, valuation, profitability and analyst recommendations.
+Westlake (NYSE:WLK) and Cabot (NYSE:CBT) are both basic materials companies, but which is the better business?
+We will compare the two businesses based on the strength of their institutional ownership, analyst recommendations, valuation, profitability, risk, dividends, media sentiment and earnings.

 28.4% of Westlake shares are held by institutional investors.
 Comparatively, 93.2% of Cabot shares are held by institutional investors.
 1.3% of Westlake shares are held by insiders.
 Comparatively, 3.0% of Cabot shares are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

 Westlake pays an annual dividend of $2.10 per share and has a dividend yield of 2.6%.
 Cabot pays an annual dividend of $1.80 per share and has a dividend yield of 2.3%.
 Westlake pays out 70.5% of its earnings in the form of a dividend.
 Cabot pays out 23.3% of its earnings in the form of a dividend.
 Both companies have healthy payout ratios and should be able to cover their dividend payments with earnings for the next several years.
 Westlake has raised its dividend for 21 consecutive years and Cabot has raised its dividend for 14 consecutive years.
 Westlake is clearly the better dividend stock, given its higher yield and longer track record of dividend growth.